linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/18 Financial Engineering and Security Design.md

 $$

-This is  $56.39 less than the$ 1300 initial investment.
+This is  \$56.39 less than the\$ 1300 initial investment.
 This difference suggests that the sellers earn a 4.3\% commission (56.39/1300) for selling the CD.
 If the bank had offered 100\% of market appreciation, it would have lost money, selling the CD for less than it was worth.

 You can think of equation (12) as describing the wholesale cost of the CD—it is the theoretical cost to the bank of this payoff.
 As a retailer, an issuing bank typically does not accept the market risk of issuing the CD.
 Banks offering products like this often hedge the option exposure by buying call options from an investment bank or dealer.
 The bank itself need not have option expertise in order to offer this kind of product.
 The bank is a retailer, expecting to make a profit by selling the CD.